Shabnam Mobarez: International

 Mobarez declined an offer to play for the Denmark women's national football team and instead chose to represent Afghanistan.
 Of the choice, she said, "We are trying to bring something positive to the country.
 These women are so brave they inspire me to do better and, because I live in a safe country, to work harder for them."
-She started playing for Afghanistan in 2014 and has captained the team since 2016.
+She started playing for Afghanistan in 2014 and captained the team from 2016.
 After starting with the national team as a striker, Mobarez switched to the midfielder position.

 In March 2018, Mobarez was part of a group of players from 20 different countries who played in a match in the Dead Sea region of Jordan and set a new world record for the lowest altitude match ever played.

 After the 2021 Taliban offensive, Mobarez was one of a number of Afghan women's footballers who were evacuated from Afghanistan to Australia.
+She has spoken of the "traumatising experience getting out" of a Taliban-controlled Afghanistan.